apetrovYa/docker_ee_solution_briefs/docker_ee_logging_splunk/generate_logging_data.rst

 =====================

 Run the following **curl** command to cause the Apache HTTP Web Server container to generate logging data.
-Substitute ``docker-node-name`` with the hostname of the docker node where the Splunk Enterprise server service is running.
+Substitute ``docker-node-name`` with the hostname of any docker node in the swarm.

     .. code-block:: bash